 In determining Ch 7 Bankruptcy Qualification, you must past the “means test.”

-To determine whether one passes the means test, and therefore qualifies for a Chapter 7, their household income must first be calculated.
-To calculate, you must take the previous 6 full months household income, and multiply it by 2.
-(Do I have to include my spouse’s income if they are not filing?)
-For example, if you were to file November 16th, you would add up your household’s income for May through October, then multiply it by 2.
-If you were to file December 2nd, you would add up your household’s income for June through November, then multiply it by 2.
+To determine whether one passes the means test, and therefore qualifies for a Chapter 7, your average monthly household income must first be calculated.
+To calculate, you must add up the previous 6 full months household gross income, and then divide by 6 to find the average (Do I have to include my spouse’s income if they are not filing?)
+For example, if you were to file November 16th, you would add up your household’s income for May through October, then divide by 6.
+If you were to file December 2nd, you would add up your household’s income for June through November, then divide by 6.

 Now, if you do not pass on this phase 1, there are 2 other phases that you can go through that require much more in depth qualification.
 They include looking at other wage withholdings and household expenses, then comparing them to a different set of qualifying figures.
 Success here are not as common, but yet, can be done.
 If you need to qualify under phase 2 or 3, I highly suggest contacting us, or another bankruptcy lawyer to assist you with that process.

 Need help determining Bankruptcy Qualification?
 Let us do the leg work.

 Give us a call at (616) 920-0555 for information on our $999.00 Flat-Fee Bankruptcy Service where you can get started with only $500.00 down.

 We’re debt relief agents.
 We help people find relief under the Bankruptcy Code.